tarun-code-bucket/CodeChef/README.md

 # CodeChef
-This repo consists of Code Chef code and repositories.
+This repo consists of Code Chef code and practices.